dinngo/dinngo-exchange/analysis/Dinngo_analysis.md

 `ErrorHandler` enables the proxy contract to handle the status code that is returned by the execution result of implementation contract.
 Reverting will be triggered from proxy contract.

+`Migratable` provides an interface for the new contract when the data needs to be migrated to the new service.
+Migration requires user's permission.

-`SerializableOrder` and `SerializableWithdrawal` define the order and withdrawal handler by specifying the location within a `bytes` variable.
+`SerializableMigration`, `SerializableOrder` and `SerializableWithdrawal` define the migration, the order and the withdrawal handler by specifying the location within a `bytes` variable.

 `DinngoProxy` defines a proxy contract that enables a delegate structure to upgrade the exchange contract by switching the implementation contract.
 Upgrading the contract requires a certain announcement period.
 New implementation can only be activated manually after that.